GiantCowFilms/InterPlanetGame-Maps/ProposedChanges/MapStandard v0.3.md

 <b>Example</b>

-This planet is owned by player 1 in a 2 player game.
+This planet (see example code) is owned by player 1 in a 2 player game.
 It starts the values at 2 players and counts up.

 Players | Owner
 --------|------
-1    | 1 of 2
+1    | Player 1 of 2 players
-3    | 3 of 3
+3    | Player 3 of 3 players
-4    | 4 of 4
+4    | Player 4 of 4 players

 ```JSON
 "possession": [